|We are an Affiliate!

 As a digital content creator producing photos, I am also creating design and video content too.
 The monitor I work with needs to have the best color accuracy, with enough screen real estate at an affordable price point.
-My search led me to the BenQ SW271.

 The dream monitor for most content creators would be a professional reference display with built in scopes or LUT control.
 Like an Eizo, Flanders Scientific, Atmos or Sony, but even then, it’s more than necessary for your requirements.

 For a fraction of the price BenQ offer some truly great color accurate monitors.
 BenQ’s SW PhotoVue line is targeted specifically at photographers looking for the best color accuracy at this price point.

 The BenQ SW271 is a 27’ 4K IPS monitor, which has been primarily marketed to photographers.

 It’s a 4K UHD display (3840 x 2160 resolution), with BenQ’s AQCOLOR technology.

 AQCOLOR was designed to meet industry color standards.
 The technology allows users to have better control over the color reproduction, with the aid of hardware calibration tools like the DataColor Spyder Pro or BenQ’s own Palette Master Elements software, which I never got working correctly.

 The 10bit display covers 99% of the Adobe RGB color space to offer a larger range of colors.

 The BenQ SW271 is very well designed with thin bezels on the top and sides.